 To adjust the multiplier for a specific circuit within the app, follow these simple steps:

-Navigate to "Manage Devices" under the "Settings" section.
+Navigate to "Manage Devices".

 Select the desired device.